mikerossiter/DevOpsMaturityModel/README.md

    - For each dimension and subdimension (e.g., “Continuous Delivery & Automation”, “Architecture & Infrastructure”), select the level (Foundational, Improving, Accelerating, or Optimising) that most closely matches your current practice. **N.B** Users can adapt the sub-dimensions if, for instance, a particular domain is not applicable to their environment post initial survey.
    - These selections will generate an **average maturity level** (ranging from **1** to **4**) and a **percentage** complete to help visualise the journey.
 This average can serve as a useful snapshot of your overall DevOps posture.

+3. **Generate a Gap Analysis Report**
+   - Once you have saved your state, the application can generate a Gap Analysis Report.
+This report lists each dimension and sub-dimension, shows your current level description alongside the next target level (if available), and provides text areas for you to input your own gap analysis and action plan.
+This report is a key tool in your transformation Kata, guiding you through a cycle of Plan, Do, Check, and Act to incrementally improve your DevOps practices.

 3. **Plan Your Next Steps with a Kata**
    - Once you have established your current level, decide how you would like to **move from your present state (e.g., Foundational) to a higher state (e.g., Improving)**.
    - Use a [**Kata cycle**](https://dora.dev/guides/devops-culture-transform/) (Plan, Do, Check, Act) to run small experiments that close the gap between your current level and your target level.